dvreeze/yaidom/docs/yaidom-tutorial.rst

 These expanded names do not occur in XML documents.
 Expanded names are too long to be practical.
 On the other hand, prefixed names have no meaning outside their context (namely in-scope namespaces), whereas expanded names have an existence on their own.
-Moreover, prefixes themselves are just placeholders, and can easily be replaced by other prefixes without changing the meaning of the XML document.
+Moreover, prefixes themselves are just placeholders, and can easily be replaced by other prefixes without changing the "meaning" of the XML document.
 For example, in the XML above, we could replace prefix ``f`` by prefix ``g`` everywhere (also in the namespace declaration, of course), without changing the "meaning" of the document.

 The namespace declaration in the root element above leads to *in-scope namespaces*, or *scope*, from the root all the way down to all descendants of the root (that is, the entire document).
 The namespace scope at each element is the accumulated effect of the namespace declarations in the element and its ancestry.
-In this example, each element has the same scope, because only the root element has declarations of namespaces, which are in scope throughout the document.
+In this example, each element has the same scope, because only the root element has a declaration of a namespace, which is in scope throughout the document.
 The namespace scope contains only one mapping from prefix ``f`` to namespace name ``http://www.w3schools.com/furniture``.

 The concepts mentioned above are modelled in yaidom by the following classes: